mjezersky/robotcloudserver/README.md

 #Robot Management Cloud Server

-*Please bear in mind that both the application and the documentation are still work in progress.*

 ## About the project
 This software solution enables you to control, manage and supervise ROS-based robots.
 It allows you secure remote access, and is compatible with any third party application protocol, as it offers routing and port mapping independent on the payload or type of packet.